 ONE CUT OF THE DEAD (2019): See above.

 TRAIN TO BUSAN (2016): A bolt of cinematic lightning that rocketed out of South Korea to prove that someone—in this case Yeon Sang-ho—could still breathe exhilarating life into the overcrowded zombie genre.

 WE ARE WHAT WE ARE (2013): Jim Mickle’s remake of Jorge Michel Grau’s Mexican cannibal-family saga sings its own song—of death, drama and tragedy, punctuated by frightening moments that are all the more upsetting because we care so much for the characters.

-WHAT WE DO IN THE SHADOWS (2015): The decade’s most screamingly funny horror/comedy, Jemaine Clement and Taiki Waititi’s film finds so many different ways to have fun with vampires while respecting their undying appeal.
+WHAT WE DO IN THE SHADOWS (2015): The decade’s most screamingly funny horror/comedy, Jemaine Clement and Taika Waititi’s film finds so many different ways to have fun with vampires while respecting their undying appeal.